xbase01/Gut-Microbiome-Transfer-Experiment/README.md

 - **Key Hypothesis**: The microbiome from wild mice may confer enhanced disease resistance and fitness to the recipient germ-free mice.

 ## Data Processing Pipeline
-1. **Data Acquisition**: Raw 16S rRNA sequencing data from fecal samples.
+1. **Data Acquisition**: Raw 16S rRNA sequencing data from fecal samples obtained from data source: https://www.dropbox.com/s/bvr9djue7689mfb/mice_microbiome.zip?dl=0515F-806R ).
 2. **Quality Control**: The raw data was imported into **QIIME2**, where it was trimmed, filtered, and corrected using **DADA2**.
 3. **Taxonomic Classification**: The sequences were classified taxonomically using a naive Bayes classifier.
 4. **Analysis**: Various downstream analyses were performed, including diversity estimation, comparison between groups, and the identification of significant microbial taxa.